 Growth faltering due to difficulty latching or poor tongue function

-In our second scenario baby B’s weight dropped two centiles during his first six weeks of life despite frequent feeding.
+In our second scenario baby B’s weight dropped across two centile lines during his first six weeks of life despite frequent feeding.
 Baby B might be very fussy and restless when feeding—often coming off the breast—or might fall asleep after a very short feed.
 Help from a breastfeeding specialist might identify poor positioning, latch, a tight frenulum (membrane under the tongue), high muscle tone, or find a combination of issues for adjustment.
 Once breastfeeding issues are addressed at six weeks, baby B gains more weight.

 Growth faltering and supplements needed